AlessandroRossi87/pp-api/README.md

 # Plant Parenthood

 Plant Parenthood is a social media platform for plant lovers.
-Users are able to share their plants, comment on each other plants.
-Especially under the pandemics, there has been an exponential interest in apartment plants among millennials and you adults.
-This web application caters to the growing need of the plant enthusiast community to find a place where they can show off their plants, ask for advices and stay connected.
+Users are able to share their plants, comment on each other's plants.
+Especially under the pandemic, there has been an exponential interest in apartment plants among millennials and young adults.
+This web application caters to the growing need of the plant enthusiast community to find a place where they can show off their plants, ask for advice, and stay connected.
 <br>
 The live link can be found [here](https://plant-parenthood-pp5-ac00fe42de7c.herokuapp.com)
 <br>